Zoidwaffle/azerothcore-ansible/README.md

 ```
  .
  ├── azerothcore_release           # This is a symlink to the latest build
- ├── gazerothcore_release_b3a96    # Latest build (the hash suffix will change)
+ ├── azerothcore_release_b3a96    # Latest build (the hash suffix will change)
- │   ├── azerothcore_db            # Folder with database tools and backups
+ │   ├── database                  # Folder with database tools and backups
  │   │   ├── backup.sh             # Backup all databases easily
  │   │   ├── create_databases.sql  # Create the user and databases needed
  │   │   └── drop_databases.sh     # Drop the databases and user (if recreating from scratch)
- │   └── azerothcore_server        # The compiled server
+ │   └── server                    # The compiled server
  │       ├── bin                   # Main binaries
  │       ├── data                  # DBC and map-files
  │       ├── etc                   # Server configuration files